-The NRL has a gamma-ray spectroscopy system with three high-purity germanium (HPGe) detectors, which is used to identify and quantify radioisotopes in samples.
+The NRL gamma spectroscopy lab has three high-resolution gamma spectroscopy detectors.
+All of them are high purity germanium detectors (HPGe) housed in copper-lined lead caves to reduce background, and are used to identify and quantify radioisotopes in samples.
 A typical GRSS detector channel consists of a high-purity germanium (HPGe) semiconductor detector, a pre-amplifier, an amplifier, a high-voltage power supply, a multi-channel analyzer (MCA), and a computer-based acquisition and analysis system.
 In modern systems, many of these components are combined into integrated units.
 At the NRL, the Canberra Lynx system is employed, which integrates the power supply, digital amplifier, and MCA into a single box.
 The Lynx units are networked, allowing one computer to control multiple Lynxes.

 Gamma rays emitted from a radioactive source that are absorbed in the HPGe detector produce electrical pulses, and the pulse amplitude is proportional to the energy deposited in the detector, which allows for measurement of gamma ray energies.
 The MCA sorts these pulses by amplitude, and computer software displays a plot of the number of pulses received at each pulse amplitude.
 Such a plot is called a spectrum because it shows the spectrum of energies emitted by the source.
 Comparison of the peaks found in a spectrum against a library of known radionuclide energies and abundances allows identification of the radioactive components of a sample.
 If the system efficiency is calibrated using a source with traceable activity, the activity of those radionuclides can be quantified.